-This reports the MAIB’s investigation of the loss of a crewman overboard from the motor tug Endurance 2.3 miles west-south-west of Beachy Head, England on 5 February 2013.
+On 5 February 2013, a crewman was lost overboard from the motor tug Endurance 2.3 miles west-south-west of Beachy Head, England.
 The crewman fell while attempting to cross to the unmanned motor cruiser Sirius M with a replacement towline after the original towline connecting the two vessels had parted.
 The motor tug’s skipper’s efforts to recover the crewman back on board in rough seas were unsuccessful.